milosen/arc/README.md

 ```
 and select the notebook you want.

-1.  `controlled_stream_generation.ipynb` briefly demonstrates ARC usage
-2.  `data_and_stats_from_the_paper.ipynb` reproduces the data for the figures and the appendices of the paper
+1.  `data_and_stats_from_the_paper.ipynb` reproduces the data for the figures and the appendices of the paper
-3.  `plots_from_the_paper.ipynb` reproduces the figures of the paper
+2.  `plots_from_the_paper.ipynb` reproduces the figures in the publication
-4.  *Optional*: If you want to adapt ARC to your own research, you'll probably want to take a look at `arc_types.ipynb` for an intro to ARC's type system.
+3.  *Optional*: If you want to adapt ARC to your own research, you'll probably want to take a closer look at ARCs internals.
+More notebooks on that can be found in the [ARC Workshop](https://github.com/milosen/arc)

 # Citation
 Please cite our work as